PenguinJunk/PenguinJunk.github.io/_posts/2023-03-12-MVPs-in-non-digital-applications.md

 # MVP of a blog post

-For [an earlier post](../IIPP0011-Assignment1-v4/), I attempted to apply a _Minimum Viable Product_ (MVP) approach to writing.
+For [that earlier post](../IIPP0011-Assignment1-v4/), I attempted to apply a _Minimum Viable Product_ (MVP) approach to writing.
 I did find that identifying what the whole 'product' (the post) should _do_ (the user story) did help me structure my writing and as a result it was relatively fast to produce.
 (That said, I also spent many hours in the night thinking about the post before writing it).
 I'll be honest - I haven't stuck to this approach, preferring to keep a mental picture of some of the structure and write within this.
 On several occasions, the end of the post has been quite different to what I expected when I started.
 You are, of course, welcome to look at the [version history](https://github.com/PenguinJunk/PenguinJunk.github.io) and decide for yourself how Agile I am being.

 Also, I would love feedback, please pop your thoughts in the comments box at the bottom!